nikhilakki/nikhilakki.github.io.bckup/_posts/2017-8-2-Prediction-on-NYC-DS-DECISION-TREES.md

 title: Predicting Gender of the riders of New York’s Citi Bikes (with Decision Trees)
 ---

-### Predicting Gender of the riders of New York’s Citi Bikes (with Decision Trees)
+### Read more on how I achieved 99.64% of accuracy with Decision Trees algorithm and Basic Feature Engineering.

  I was in Manhattan, New York for few weeks this June and as any tourist would do, I decided to ride around the city.
 One can easily go around the city using the subway, buses & taxis, I decided to have some fun and ride a bicycle.
 Renting a bike for the entire day costs around $40-$50.
 However, I found the Citi Bikes (shared bicycle service run by Citi Group) to be a better option.
 A day’s pass was $12 + taxes (~$13 in total) more info about the pricing on [Citi bikes website](https://www.citibikenyc.com/pricing).

 I must say the experience was wonderful and so was the weather on that day.
 The temperature was around 70 degrees Fahrenheit (or 21.1 Degree Celsius).
 Riding a bicycle is one of the cheapest ways to go around New York city, not to mention it’s healthier and greener.